 So in addition to the revealing of the approved speeding locations will be the removal of the current speeding tolerance which is 3km/h over the limit.
 So for example, you won’t be fined for speeding until you’re doing 63km/h in a 60km/h zone.

 How this removal will be executed will be by the gradual reduction of the tolerance over time, and we – the public – won’t know what the tolerances will be during this time.
 Which concerns us a little bit.
 We understand that a number of drivers are driving to the ‘unofficial’ speed limits but for the general public, knowing what our rights and laws are is imperative.
 How can we follow the law, if we aren’t made aware of what it is?

 So both of these changes seem to contradict each other.
 On one hand the Police Commissioner announced that the approved speed camera locations will be published online, so road users can familiarise themselves with where speed cameras are most likely to be located.
 Which, you would think, would allow drivers to know where they can speed and where they’ll have to avoid.
 Then on the other hand, the tolerance will be reduced to something we won’t know, and allowing no allowance for our cars which whilst might be accurate when new.
 Can read an incorrect speed as our tires wear, or as the car gets older.

-Then let’s not even get into the debate that it has been shown that higher speed limits save lives, as opposed to lower speed limits, and the fact that we need better education for our young drivers as opposed to more restrictions, drunk drivers and drivers under the influence of drugs need to be taken off the road and our cars need to be better maintained.
+Then let’s not even get into the debate that it has been shown that higher speed limits save lives, as opposed to lower speed limits, and the fact that we need better education for our young drivers as opposed to more restrictions, drunk drivers and drivers under the influence of drugs need to be taken off the road and our cars need to be better maintained, also they need to go to rehab and seek help from 1st Step bh.
 That’s for another blog post and be reassured that we’ll be following this topic up.

 So, let us know what you think on these changes.
 Do you agree?
 If not, what would you propose?